thisdot/starter.dev-github-showcases/.github/custom-issue-templates/01 Initialize showcase with KIT.md

 ## Background

-As a developer I would like my starting base to be the existing KIT for the current tehcnology.
+As a developer, I would like my starting base to be the existing KIT for the current technology.
 It is expected for a KIT to be fully ready before commencing work on the showcase.

 ## Acceptance